10 Demand Generation Tools for 2026: A B2B Buyer’s Guide by Stage

 Key Features:

-• Signal-based targeting at real scale.
-The platform monitors 10M+ real-time intent signals — funding rounds, hiring spikes, technographic shifts, content engagement — across 300M+ verified contacts and 24M+ company accounts, each enriched with 1,500+ data fields.
+- Signal-based targeting.
+Martal AI SDR monitors 10M+ intent signals and events (funding rounds, hiring spikes, technographic shifts, content engagement) across 300M+ verified contacts and 24M+ company accounts, with 1,500+ enrichment fields per company record.
 Outreach focuses on accounts in their buying window, not on a static list of decision-makers who happened to match a job title.

-• Omnichannel orchestration — not multichannel.
-Email, LinkedIn, and phone run as a single coordinated sequence: a personalized email, a contextual LinkedIn touch, a timed call, follow-up cadence — all sequenced so prospects experience continuity instead of noise.
-The campaigns this approach replaces are typically running across three separate tools and three separate calendars.
+- Omnichannel sequencing.
+Email, LinkedIn, and phone run as a single coordinated cadence: a personalized email, a contextual LinkedIn touch, a timed call, and follow-up, all sequenced so prospects experience continuity instead of noise.

 2. HubSpot Marketing Hub — Marketing Automation + CRM